-4. You can link titles to the clips by clicking the link icon 🕣 on the left side of the title track, so that the titles will move with the clip.
+4. You can link titles to the clips by clicking the link button on the left side of the title track, so that the titles will move with the clip, or you can leave them unlinked.

 Editing titles

 To change the titles, double-click the title clip on the Timeline.
 The settings panel will appear.